FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 the recipient of an order message is expecting.
 Orders with SampleRate values outside that range may be rejected.
 The attribute "xsi:type" describes the parameter's type which must be one of the datatypes specified by the FIX Protocol.
-FIXatdl provides enumeration values for xsi:type that map directly to the FIX datatypes.
+FIXatdl&reg; provides enumeration values for xsi:type that map directly to the FIX datatypes.
 (An explanation of xsi:type can be found in this document in the section entitled "Abstract Element Extensions".)

 For certain parameters it may be appropriate to limit the legal values to a set of enumerated values.
-This is done by adding child EnumPair elements to the Parameter element.
-Each EnumPair represents one of the enumerated values expected to be transmitted over the wire.
+This is done by adding child `EnumPair` elements to the `Parameter` element.
+Each `EnumPair` represents one of the enumerated values expected to be transmitted over the wire.
 For example:

 ```xml